High Terrace: Plot

 Beautiful fledgling actress Stephanie Blake is starring in playwright Otto Kellner's latest theatrical hit.
 Unbeknownst to her, the writer is in love with her, and is jealous of any competition.
 Stephanie is ambitious for a part in a new play by American Bill Lang, but Kellner refuses to release her from her contract.
 When Kellner is found stabbed with a pair of Stephanie's scissors, Bill Lang fears she is being framed and so aids her in moving the body.
 But when the police discover the corpse, everyone becomes a suspect.

 Critical reception

 The Monthly Film Bulletin wrote: "A carefully made, rather slowly developed murder mystery with some above average playing in the supporting parts.
 Lois Maxwell is convincing in the slightly unsympathetic role of the ambitious Stephanie."

-Kine Weekly wrote: "Lois Maxwell displays considerable finesse as Stephanie, Dale Robertson, the western favourite, gets along comfortably without his horse as Bill, and Eric Portman, although dismissed in the second reel, makes quite an impression as Kellner.
+Kine Weekly wrote: "Lois Maxwell displays considerable finesse as Stephanie, Dale Robertson, the western favourite, gets along comfortably without his horse as Bill, and Eric Pohlmann, although dismissed in the second reel, makes quite an impression as Kellner.
 Dialogue smooth, staging effective, and twist climax aptly timed."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Whodunnit is slow-moving, but keeps you guessing."

 Leslie Halliwell said: "Rather solemn, enclosed little mystery which invokes no compulsion to go on watching."

 Leonard Maltin gave the film two out of four stars, calling it a "minor drama."